Blended learning: Advantages

 Blended learning often includes software that automatically collects student data and measures academic progress, providing teachers, students and parents detailed students data.
 Often, tests are automatically scored, providing instantaneous feedback.
 Student logins and work times are also measured to ensure accountability.
 Schools with blended learning programs may also choose to reallocate resources to boost student achievement outcomes.

 Students with special talents or interests outside of the available curricula use educational technology to advance their skills or exceed grade restrictions.

 A classroom environment that incorporates blended learning naturally requires learners to demonstrate more autonomy, self-regulation, and independence in order to succeed.
 If teachers offer a form of initial program orientation before introducing blended learning strategies, it can better prepare students to feel confident navigating the different components and developing a stronger sense of independence.

 This virtual learning environment helps connect professors with students without physically being present, thus making this a 'virtual cafe'.
 Many schools use this online tool for online classes, classwork, question & answer forums, and other school related work.
 Blended learning yielded positive results from the online community.
 Such results were compared and showed similar results from that of Alcoholics Anonymous and Weight Watchers.

 The advantages of blended learning are dependent on the quality of the programs being implemented.
 Some indicators of excellent blended learning programs are "facilitating student learning, communicating ideas effectively, demonstrating an interest in learning, organizing effectively, showing respect for students, and assessing progress fairly".

+Blended learning is a practice that is gaining traction in large companies in various training fields.